eficode-academy/istio-katas/06-service-access-control.md

-The `sentences` service still has access to the `name` service, which we can tested by executing a curl command from the container in the `sentences` service as you have done fro the age container.
+The `sentences` service still has access to the `name` service, which we can test by executing a curl command from the container in the `sentences` service as you have done for the age container.

 Export `sentences` services POD name to an environment variable.